 UK Resident and Habitually Resident Rules

-For most countries, including the UK, you are resident if you live in that country for 183 days or more in a given tax year.
+For most countries, including the UK, you are a resident if you have lived in that country for 183 days or more in a given tax year.
 But from 2013, the UK issued a whole new set of rules concerning residency, days in the UK, housing and families ties: The Statutory Residence Test.

 Resident for tax is different under UK law to your Domicile (which decides whether you are subject to UK Inheritance Taxes on Worldwide Assets - not just your UK assets).

-The UK tax year runs from 6 April to 5 April in the following calendar year.
-For many other countries, the tax year is 1 January to 31 December.
-Some countries, but not many, have other dates.
+The UK tax year runs from 6 April - 5 April in the following calendar year.
+For many other countries, the tax year is 1 January - 31 December.
+Some countries, not many, have other dates.

-UK Residency - Means being subject to UK Income Tax
+UK Residency - Means you are subject to UK Income Tax

 Moved Overseas?
 Working Overseas?